ua-snap/prefect/indicators/README.md

 - `{input_dir}`: path to regridded CMIP6 data (should be "/import/beegfs/CMIP6/arctic-cmip6/regrid")

 To see all the possible choices for models, scenarios, and indicators, check out the various lookup tables and configuration files in the [cmip6-utils](https://github.com/ua-snap/cmip6-utils/tree/main) repo.
+Alternatively, you can use the "all" string in any/all of the `{models}`, `{scenarios}`, and `{indicators}` parameters to run all possible choices.